 No matter how well documented your timelines, how precise your Gannt charts, or how clear your priorities, you’re finding that your team still misses major milestones.
 Project timelines run into each other and put new projects at risk of getting started in a timely manner.

 Whether it’s because some tasks took longer than planned, balls were dropped when a project was passed from one team member to another, or deliverables got caught up in review limbo—the result is that the work wasn’t completed on time.
 This makes for unhappy clients and often puts undue stress on your top performers who wind up putting in extra hours to help get projects over the finish line.

 8. Your projects suffer from scope creep.

-Scope creep—the bane of every managed and professional services organization.
+Scope creep—the bane of every project-based and professional services organization.
 You commit to a project plan and budget based on a set number of resources.
 Then every project phase seems to take more resources than it should, slowly destroying your profit margins as the work progresses.

 Without visibility into the real-time status of plans, it’s difficult for you to see exactly where projects are going off course and where your business is losing the most money.

 9. You’re tired of logging into multiple systems to get the info you need.